jacobkim9881/react-port/README.md

 ~~~

 * When you put a name and a password into input your information will be saved at `ref` temporarily.
-* And after submit then handleLogin function will started.
+* And submit then handleLogin function will started after putting name and password.
 * Write handleLogin function

 ~~~